Jikrebello/GameLore/Lore/Realms/Overview.md

 ### [[The Sinners]]

 - Souls who have significantly lowered their vibration through acts of evil or defiance against The Lord's will.
-In Hell, they undergo transformation into beings that serve the Adversary, losing much of their former selves in the process.
+In Hell, they undergo transformation into Sinner Dragons (Eel like beings of mud) demi gods that serve the Adversary, losing much of their former selves in the process.

 ### The Lesser Sinners